WHATS HOT

 Separation Anxiety In a Child

-Every parent dreads leaving a child at , school or with family and friends if they’re throwing a temper tantrum or crying.
-While it may be difficult to see your child upset, know that separation is very common.
+Every parent dreads leaving a at day care, school or with family and friends if they’re throwing a temper tantrum or crying.
+While it may be difficult to see your child upset, know that is very common.
 When a baby reaches the toddler stage, it can be very hard.
 Some children may even experience anxiety sooner than others.
-However, there are ways to ease the transition and help your child more comfortable.
+However, there are ways to ease the transition and help your child feel more comfortable.
 For example, you can say goodbye before leaving, explain where you’re going and when you’ll be back, and maintain a consistent daily routine.

 First, you need to know that a child has no concept of time.
 When you leave, she doesn’t know when or if you’re coming back.
 She simply knows that you’re gone, and she misses you because you’re ordinarily a “permanent” existence in her life.